svenkatreddy/music-organizer/README.md

 # Music Organizer CLI

-Organize your `.mp3` and `.flac` files into folders using metadata from MusicBrainz, Spotify, and Last.fm.
+Organize your `.mp3` and `.flac` files into folders using metadata from file tags, then fallback to metadata from MusicBrainz based on file name, Spotify, and Last.fm.

+# Suggested file names
+filename: `Artist - Track`

 ## Features